SaschaHeyer/Named-Entity-Recognition/documentation/step-4-custom-prediction-routine.md

 This is very unhandy if we want to use our model with raw text.
 To support preprocessing also on prediction time we have to define a custom prediction route.

-> Without custom prediction routine we would need to implement this preprocessing in a additional wrapper, for example App Engine or Cloud Function.
+> Without custom prediction routine we would need to implement this preprocessing in an additional wrapper, for example, App Engine or Cloud Function.
 Which adds complexity and latency.

 ## How is it working?